 The Queen's Anniversary Prizes for Higher and Further Education

 The Prizes are a biennial award scheme which is within the UK’s national honours system.
 As such they are the UK’s most prestigious form of national recognition open to a UK academic or vocational institution.
 The honour is distinctive in being granted to the whole institution, irrespective of the area of work being recognised and rather than to an individual or department.
 The scheme was established in 1993 with the approval of The Queen and all-party support in Parliament.

 All eligible universities and colleges in the UK are invited to enter the biennial rounds of the scheme.
 The assessment process is overseen by the Awards Council of the Trust which makes the final recommendations which are submitted to the Prime Minister for advice to The Queen.

 The Awards Ceremony at Buckingham Palace

-The awards are presented every two years by The Queen, with The Duke of Edinburgh, in recognition of work by universities and colleges which is judged to be of outstanding excellence, innovation and benefit for people.
+The awards are awarded every two years in the name of Her Majesty The Queen in recognition of work by universities and colleges which is judged to be of outstanding excellence, innovation and benefit for people.
 The Trust is charged by the Palace with the duty of organising and managing the scheme, which is run independently of government.
-Ten rounds of the scheme have so far been completed.
-The eleventh round will be held in 2014-2016.
+Eleven rounds of the scheme have so far been completed.
+The twelfth round will be held in 2016-2018.